-15 Ways to Tackle Bumpy Body Skin
+15 Ways to Tackle Your Bumpy Body Skin Fast

-Urgh, under skin bumps- the bane of my upper arms since roughly 30 seconds after puberty hit (as if 13 year old girls don’t already have enough going on…).
+Urgh, under skin bumps- the bane of my upper arms since roughly 30 seconds after puberty hit (as if 13-year-old girls don’t already have enough going on…).

-Not quite actual spots- yet not silky smooth skin either- those pesky little bumps can look a little bit like a rash or breakouts that never comes to a head, are frustratingly difficult to get rid off, and can even pop up pretty much anywhere else you definitely don’t want them (like upper thighs, bums or cheeks).
+Not quite actual spots- yet not silky smooth skin either- those pesky little bumps can look a little bit like a rash or breakouts that never comes to a head, are frustratingly difficult to get rid of, and can even pop up pretty much anywhere else you definitely don’t want them (like upper thighs, bums or cheeks).

 On the plus side, because I’ve had them on and off for over 20 years now, I have some tried and tested ways to get clear them up to virtual non-existence… And I’ve included 15 of those ways to tackle the under-the-skin kind right here.

 First up though, what causes these little stinkers in the first place?

 Under-the-skin bumps are most commonly caused by a common skin condition called Keratosis Pilaris (or KP as it’s also often known).

 Different from acne or other body blemishes (more on tackling those further down this post) in that Keratosis Pilaris never comes to a head and is generally skin-coloured, these little bumps are often confused with pimples.

 MedicineNet describes Keratosis pilaris as “a very common skin disorder that affects people of all ages.
 It is a benign condition characterized by numerous small, rough, red, or tan bumps primarily around hair follicles on the upper arms, legs, buttocks, and sometimes cheeks.